rsyncOSX/rsyncuidocs/content/en/blog/Verifyremote.md

 <div class="alert alert-danger" role="alert">

 This function has been removed from RsyncUI version 2.8.6  (January 8, 2026).
-It will be developed as a standalone application and may delete data if used improperly.

 Currently, the function is being developed as a standalone application.
 Its continued use is essential, and it is preferable to utilize it independently rather than as a component of RsyncUI.